Steven-Douglass/batch-demo/README.md

 ./mvnw spring-boot:run
 ```
-With this configuration live reloading is enabled on the Angular front end with Docker Volumes, and live reloading is enabled on the Spring Boot back end with Spring DevTools.

 To bring down the development environment first shut down the running Spring Boot backend.
 This command can then be run in the project root folder to stop the docker containers:

 ```